 The flexible nature of our degree programs make SUNY Empire an ideal place for a motivated, independent learner with a disability to obtain a degree.
 Accommodations are implemented to ensure that students are afforded access to the university’s programs, courses and services.
 To request accommodations, please contact Accessibility Resources and Services:

 Melissa Zgliczynski, director of accessibility resources and services and Andrea Piazza-Victor, disability specialist, 518-587-2100, ext.
 2244, Disability.Services@sunyempire.edu.

 SUNY Empire complies with Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990.
-No otherwise qualified individual with a disability shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any activity of the college solely by reason of his or her disability.
-Please visit the Office of Accessibility Resources and Services website or see the Student Life Policies and Procedures website for further information.
+No otherwise qualified individual with a disability shall be excluded from participation in, be denied the benefits of, or be subject to discrimination under any activity of the university solely by reason of his or her disability.
+Please visit the Office of Accessibility Resources and Services website or see the Student Affairs Policies website for further information.

-The SUNY Empire State College Bookstore is available on the college's web site for students in all college locations.
+The Empire State University Bookstore is available on the university's web site for students in all university locations.
 Books are stocked at the request of programs or at the request of individual instructors for study groups and tutorials.

 To order books online, students need to know the term, department, course number, and section of the course they are taking.

 Links are available on the web page to help students find this information.
 Course materials orders must be placed on the website.
 Phone and fax orders are not accepted.
 Books are shipped via UPS directly to a home or business address.
 Domestic shipments take two to seven business days via UPS.